 They stop where they always stop.
 A diner with red neon lights wrapped around the building and an old blue and white car like a Cadillac cut in half from bumper to bumper on display.
 She would remember the paintjob, and how the tailfin lights still lit up despite being mounted on a roof.

-Harley climbed out of the car before her dad and stood unwitting in the buffeting rain.
-She was of a certain thoughtless type that it would take a few years more until she was particularly aware of anything.
-Water ran down her thin arms and rivers and her fine blonde hair whipped about her face and stuck there.
-Her hair was short because her mother hacked it off.
-Braiding it was too hard, she said.
-It was always full of knots.
+Harley climbs out of the car before her dad and stands unwitting in the buffeting rain.
+She is of a certain thoughtless type that it would take a few years more until she is particularly aware of anything.
+Water runs down her thin arms in rivers and her fine blonde hair whips about her face and sticks.
+Her hair is short because her mother hacked it off.
+Braiding it is too hard, her mother says.
+It is always full of knots.
 So, she had it cut short.
-It made her look like her mom.
+It makes her look like her mom.

-Harley squinted against the wind flicking raindrops at her eyes.
-Every second felt separate in time.
-As she looks around the parking lot, the diner existed like a small, white pencil sketch on a sheet of black paper, made of lines and figures and blank spaces.
-The other cars were just boxes, the edge of the road an endless strike across the surface of the earth.
+Harley squints against the wind flicking raindrops at her eyes.
+Every second feels separate in time.
+As she looks around the parking lot, the diner exists like a small, white pencil sketch on a sheet of black paper, made of lines and figures and blank spaces.
+The other cars are just boxes, the edge of the road an endless strike across the surface of the earth.
 Soon she would be in the next place, inside the diner, in the car.

 "Come on, it’s raining!”
 Her dad waves her on behind him as he sprints to the diner’s door.
 She runs to catch up, sliding her hand through the filthy, muddy water covering the black emblem on the hood of the car—she runs because he’s waiting for her, holding the door open and letting the storm inside.